Federal Criminal Defense

 These are just a few examples of the types of crimes that can give rise to federal charges.
 Additionally, whenever you engage in criminal behavior that spans state lines, or when you engage in organized crime, you may be charged in federal court.

 Because the penalties for federal crimes are often severe, it is essential that you explore all possible defenses and options to avoid conviction or reduce your sentence.
 One potential option is providing substantial assistance to the government in helping to convict another criminal.
 In a drug crimes case, for example, you might turn in your dealer in exchange for immunity or a lesser sentence.
 The slang term for substantially assisting the government is referred to as “5K” and your ability to receive a lesser sentence for providing substantial assistance is at the discretion of the U.S. attorney.

 Another option is pleading guilty and accepting responsibility.
 An Acceptance of Responsibility clause in the federal sentencing guidelines allows for lower sentences for certain individuals who plead guilty to and accept responsibility for committing federal crimes.
 You may receive a reduced sentence by accepting responsibility only for eligible criminal acts and only if you demonstrate behavior that shows that you truly are accepting responsibility for your actions.
 For instance, severing criminal ties would be essential to successfully having your sentence reduced by accepting responsibility.

 Contact Tampa Criminal Defense Lawyer Ben Stechschulte

-At the Law Office of Ben Stechschulte, we have the knowledge and legal experience to help you proactively deal with federal criminal charges.
-Contact us today to discuss your case.
+At Stechschulte Nell Law, Tampa, FL attorneys have the knowledge and legal experience to help you proactively deal with federal criminal charges.
+Our top-rated lawyers can represent your wire fraud, federal firearms charges, and more.
+Contact our federal defense attorney today to discuss your case.